Knotx/knotx-fragments/handler/core/README.md

 To start debugging, modify [FragmentsHandlerOptions `debug`](https://github.com/Knotx/knotx-fragments-handler/blob/master/core/docs/asciidoc/dataobjects.adoc#fragmentshandleroptions) flag and set it to `true`.
 Now, every request that contains `debug` request param will trigger debug mode for the Fragments.

+### Snippet
-You may preview the results in the `Knot.x Debug Console` that will appear at the bottom of the page in your browser.
+For your html snippet fragments you may preview the results in the `Knot.x Debug Console` that will appear at the bottom of the page in your browser.
 To display debug data of any Fragment with defined Task, simply click on it.
 You should see be able to see:
 - The original `body` of the Fragment (the one that came to the Fragments Handler),